TomKaltz/ConsumerQueueExp/README.md

 - ```npm install```
 - Run ```npm run dev```

-Messages from different correllation_keys are processed in an interleaved manner across all "slots" withing an individual processor(conconrurency > 1) and/or across multiple machines).
+Messages from different correllation_keys are processed in an interleaved manner across all "slots" within an individual processor(conconrurency > 1) and/or across multiple machines).
 This is the "processing pool".
 ```mermaid
 gantt
     title Slot-Based View: Processing Timeline